 Always keep your passbook in a safe and secure place at home, away from direct sunlight, moisture, or areas where it could be easily damaged.
 A locked drawer, a fireproof safe, or a dedicated document organiser are excellent choices.
 This prevents accidental damage or loss.

-Ensure it’s not easily accessible to others, especially if you have children or frequent visitors.
+Ensure it is not easily accessible to others, especially if you have children or frequent visitors.
 Treating it like any other valuable document will help preserve its integrity.
-You wouldn’t leave cash lying around, so treat your passbook with similar caution.
+You would not leave cash lying around, so treat your passbook with similar caution.

 When you take your passbook to the bank for updates, handle it carefully.
 Place it in a secure bag or folder to prevent it from getting bent or lost in transit.
 After the update, immediately return it to its designated secure spot at home.